aromanro/PythonCompphys/README.md

 ### Density Functional Theory

 The [DFT notebook](dft.ipynb)
-It's work in progress, hopefully it will cover the assignments of Thomas Arias lectures.
+Covers the assignments of Thomas Arias lectures.
-For now, you'll find in there all assignments, except the last part from the last one, which requires variable fillings and computing the isolated Ge atom.
-It's not a big deal, hopefully I'll add it soon along with some comments.
+You should not start it in Binder, as computations can take a long time.

 ### Python scripts